 Choosing the right methodology is not a one-size-fits-all decision.
 Project managers should assess scope clarity, stakeholder readiness, regulatory constraints, and team experience before committing to a framework.

-You can find similar experiences in the field of implementing unique medical information systems.
+You can find similar experiences in the field of implementing unique medical information systems across the globe.

-The development of customer relationship management (CRM) systems based on a single multimedia platform combining hospital information systems (HIS), electronic health records (EHR), lims software, hospital web platforms, and call centers is considered promising and reliable.
+The development of customer relationship management (CRM) systems based on a single multimedia platform combining hospital information systems (HIS), electronic health records (EHR), and call centers is considered promising and reliable.
 Using reliable LIMS software helps streamline laboratory workflows, manage data accurately, and integrate lab operations seamlessly with broader hospital IT systems.

 Options and Stages of Project Management for Business Administration